Helmy-Lab/CytoGateR/docs/faq.md

 ## General Questions

-### What file formats does CytoVerse support?
+### What file formats does CytoGateR support?
 {: .label .label-blue }

-**A:** CytoVerse supports .fcs (Flow Cytometry Standard), .csv, .tsv, and .xlsx files.
+**A:** CytoGateR supports .fcs (Flow Cytometry Standard), .csv, .tsv, and .xlsx files.
 FCS files are recommended for best compatibility across all features.

 ### What's the maximum file size I can upload?
 {: .label .label-blue }

 **A:** The current limit is 250MB per upload session.
 For larger datasets, consider using the batch analysis features or data sampling.

-### Can I use CytoVerse for mass cytometry (CyTOF) data?
+### Can I use CytoGateR for mass cytometry (CyTOF) data?
 {: .label .label-blue }

-**A:** Yes, CytoVerse works with mass cytometry data stored in FCS format.
+**A:** Yes, CytoGateR works with mass cytometry data stored in FCS format.
 You may need to adjust transformation parameters for optimal visualization.

-### Is CytoVerse free to use?
+### Is CytoGateR free to use?
 {: .label .label-green }

-**A:** Yes, CytoVerse is freely available for academic and research use.
+**A:** Yes, CytoGateR is freely available for academic and research use.
 Check with the Helmy Lab for any licensing requirements for commercial applications.

 ### Do I need to install any software?
 {: .label .label-green }

-**A:** No, CytoVerse runs entirely in your web browser.
+**A:** No, CytoGateR runs entirely in your web browser.
 No downloads or installations are required.

-### Can I use CytoVerse offline?
+### Can I use CytoGateR offline?
 {: .label .label-yellow }

-**A:** No, CytoVerse requires an internet connection to function.
+**A:** No, CytoGateR requires an internet connection to function.
 All processing occurs on web servers.

 ## Technical Questions